Web Theoi

 Of Thebes (town)

-THEBE was the Naiad Nymph of a spring or fountain of the town of Thebes in Boiotia (central Greece).
-She was a daughter of the local river-god Asopos who was carried off to the town by Zeus.
+THEBE was the Naiad-nymph of a spring or fountain of the town of Thebes in Boiotia (central Greece).
+She was a daughter of the river-god Asopos who abducted to her namesake town by Zeus.

-Thebe is probably the same as Antiope, the mother of Amphion and Zethos, who Homer describes as a daughter of Asopos.
-In other accounts Thebe appears as the wife of Zeus' son Zethos.
+Thebe is perhaps the same as Antiope--the mother of Amphion and Zethos by Zeus--who, according to Homer, was a daughter of Asopos.
+Thebe also occurs as the wife of Zeus' son Zethos, king of Thebes.

 PARENTS